Intervention/docs/validation/v4/rules/title-case.md

 ---
 title: "Title Case Rule"
-subtitle: "Validate String Formated in Title Case"
+subtitle: "Validate String Formatted in Title Case"
-lead: "Explore how to validate strings formated in title case with the additional validation rules of Intervention Validation for your Laravel application."
+lead: "Explore how to validate strings formatted in title case with the additional validation rules of Intervention Validation for your Laravel application."
 sort: 28
 ---

 > public Intervention\Validation\Rules\Titlecase::__construct()

-The field under validation must formated in [Title case](https://en.wikipedia.org/wiki/Title_case).
+The field under validation must be formatted in [Title case](https://en.wikipedia.org/wiki/Title_case).

 ### Parameters